 Next, apply some cleaning solvent onto a cotton swab and clean the opposite side of the splatter.
 Start from the center then work it to the center to prevent the stain from spreading.
 Repeat the process until it fades.

-The classic workwear is designed to cover most of our body but staying outside for long hours during the summer can take a toll on our health.
+Classic workwear is designed to cover most of our body but staying outside for long hours during the summer can take a toll on our health.
 We can better protect ourselves by putting on some sunscreen, keeping ourselves well-hydrated, and wearing breathable clothing.
-Shorts are a practical option since designers have added crotch gusset, bellowed pockets, wide belt loops, and all the features that you need to perform your job comfortably.
+Shorts are a practical option since designers have added crotch gussets, bellowed pockets, wide belt loops, and all the features that you need to perform your job comfortably.

 By now, you know that cargo work shorts are just one option that you can wear to work.
 When you go to a shop or browse through different e-commerce sites, the choices are endless.
 Many of them claim to be the best work shorts but at the end of the day, we need to decide based on our job requirements, and more importantly, what is most comfortable for us.